SysKitTeam/docs-point/releases/cloud/point-2023-11-02-announcement.md

 ## ACTION NO.2: Upgrade the Syskit Point Teams App

-**We have improved Syskit Point Teams App to ensure compatibility with the New Microsoft Teams**.
-We highly advise to upgrade the Syskit Point Teams App to eliminate any potential compatibility issues once you decide to migrate to the New Microsoft Teams.
+**We have improved the Syskit Point Teams App to ensure compatibility with the New Microsoft Teams**.
+We highly advise upgrading the Syskit Point Teams App to eliminate any potential compatibility issues once you decide to migrate to the New Microsoft Teams.

 **What Do You Need to Do?**